Dave Thorpe

-Dave Thorpe (born 1954) is a British writer who is best known for his work on Captain Britain.
+Dave Thorpe (born 1954, died April 2024) was a British writer who is best known for his work on Captain Britain.

 Biography

 David Thorpe's career began when he joined Marvel UK in 1980 as an assistant editor and art assistant.
 He soon started writing Captain Britain, helping to revamp the character with Paul Neary and Alan Davis in Marvel Superheroes issue #377.
 He created many of the characters later used by Alan Moore and wrote the character till issue #386 (Moore took over the writing duties from issue #387).
 Thorpe and Davis (both doing some of their earliest professional comics work) created Mad Jim Jaspers and wrote the story that would lead into the Jaspers' Warp storyline.
 The political commentaries in Thorpe's stories ignited conflicts with his editors, leading to his being taken off the series; Davis later commented, "Dave's departure was the result of months of petty politics and very unpleasant."
 Thorpe's material was reprinted in 1995, in the X-Men archives: Captain Britain limited series, and later trade paperbacks.

 Davis credits Thorpe with coming up with the term Earth-616, the designation for the main universe in the Marvel Multiverse.
 He says it was based on 616, a variation on the Number of the Beast, because "Dave Thorpe, who wasn't a fan of the modern superhero genre, was responsible for most of the more madcap or satirical elements — such as recording his opinion of the Marvel Universe with the designation 616."
 Thorpe himself argues that he was always a confirmed fan of superheroes.